 5. Conclusions

-Stream N exports have remained elevated for decades after the Hayman fire indicating that post-fire impacts on ecosystem N cycling may persist longer than we previously acknowledged.
+Stream N exports have remained elevated for decades after the Hayman fire indicating that post-fire impacts on ecosystem N cycling may persist longer than previously acknowledged.
 The goal of this research was to characterize the long-term persistence of elevated soil nutrient pools and turnover and investigate the mechanistic drivers of these trends.
 We hypothesized that soil inorganic N pools and net transformation rates would be higher and vegetation demand would be lower in burned compared to unburned sites.
 However, total C and N, inorganic N concentrations, and N transformation rates were similar in burned and unburned mineral soils.
 Therefore, persistent N losses are not driven by a change in soil inorganic N supply 17 years post-fire.
 Rather, this post-fire response appears to be the consequence of reduced vegetation N demand leading to the accumulation of groundwater NO3- in burned watersheds which will continue exporting NO3- to streams until vegetation N demand increases substantially.

 References